mikepfeiffer/azure-network-101/Project 1/README.md

 Next, you'll need servers to act as the web front-end and database servers.

-* Deploy an Ubuntu 18.04 LTS VM into your "WEB" subnet and name this servers "WEB-001"
+* Deploy an Ubuntu 18.04 LTS VM into your "WEB" subnet and name this server "WEB-001"
-* Deploy an Ubuntu 18.04 LTS VM into your "SQL" subnet and name this servers "SQL-001"
+* Deploy an Ubuntu 18.04 LTS VM into your "SQL" subnet and name this server "SQL-001"

 *Note: Triple check and make sure you deploy these servers into the correct subnets.*